funaction/marxan.toolbox/README.md

 # marxan.toolbox
+utiliy functions to perform conservation planning using the software [Marxan](https://marxansolutions.org/) from the R environment.
+The package is well suit for planning exercises on sea, land and freshwater systems. the package was developed with a mindset of conservation planning of freshwater biodiversity.
+Therefore, the package includes methods for:
+1. obtaining a Digital Elevation Model DEM for the extent of interest
+2. extraction of the associated river network
+3. delineation of sub-basin polygons
+4. delineation of the basin area of interest (modelling region)
+5. training of habitat distribution models and their spatial projections onto the modelling region
-utiliy functions to prepare marxan input data, calibrate the BLM input parameter, run marxan from R environment and get the best solution
+6. conservation planning via Marxan.
+This involves the preparation of marxan input data, calibration of the BLM input parameter, run of marxan from R environment and a method to get the best solution.

 author:  Daniel Romero Mujalli<br>
 email:   daniel.romero@supsi.ch<br>
 updated: 20251104<br>

+This package was developed in the context of the Biodiversa+ project FUNACTION

 ## Installation
 (can be installed via remotes or devtools)<br>